X610S-06/rest-api/README.md

 # rest-api
-This is a basic implementtation RESTful wikiAPI demonstrating CRUD operations using ExpressJS, NodeJS, MongoDB and Postmann for testing.
+This is a basic implementation of RESTful wikiAPI demonstrating CRUD operations using ExpressJS, NodeJS, MongoDB and Postman for testing.

 # Clone and Use